gianniprocida/kube-secret-fetch-automation/README.txt

 # Create a pod using the image giprocida/axual-debug:1.0

+kubectl run debug-pod \
+  --image=giprocida/axual-debug:1.0 \
+  --namespace=kafka \
-kubectl run my-pod --image=giprocida/axual-debug:1.0 --namespace=kafka --dry-run=client -o yaml >
+  --dry-run=client -o yaml > debug-pod.yaml

-my-pod.yaml
+# Modify the pod configuration by adding

-# Add imagePullPolicy: Never in the my-pod.yaml file
+imagePullPolicy: Never

+within the 'containers' field

+# Apply all the newly created resources.

+# The previously described procedure is automated through the use of the scripts: create-resources.sh and run-debug.sh.

+# Run the script create-resource.sh to create all the necessary resources
-# Run the script:bash run-debug.sh
+# Run the script run-debug.sh to apply all the newly created resources: